Negotiation excellence

 Structured steps focus on supplier segmentation, strategic timing and scope optimization to maximize negotiation success.

-Develop creative strategies to achieve NEGOTIATION Excellence
+Develop Creative Strategies to Achieve NEGOTIATION Excellence

 Negotiations take place everywhere in business, most of all in procurement, for example in awarding contracts and annual meetings.
 Nevertheless, many procurement departments do not succeed in exploiting the full potential of these negotiations.
 In our cover story, we shed light on the reasons for this and consider how you can optimize your negotiation results with the help of game theory.

-Donwload Magazine
+Download Magazine

 Negotiations are an integral part of everyday life for procurement

-Strategic business sourcing, annual price negotiations, make vs buy decisions, supplier claim management, and many more are all examples of what procurement departments need to tackle on daily basis.
+Strategic business sourcing, annual price negotiations, make vs. buy decisions, supplier claim management, and many more are all examples of what procurement departments need to tackle on a daily basis.
 Procurement professionals must also negotiate internally with stakeholders from engineering, quality, marketing, and other departments to incorporate their needs and requirements and thus make sure that procurement initiatives achieve a successful outcome.

-Our Negotiation Excellence (NEX) is a dedicated team of INVERTO negotiation experts who bring game theory and psychological insights to the negotiation table.
+Our Negotiation Excellence (NEX) is a dedicated team of Inverto negotiation experts who bring game theory and psychological insights to the negotiation table.
 This expertise ensures the right choice of the overall approach to the negotiation and of the tailored negotiation strategy that takes full advantage of leverage, accommodates business needs, ensures stakeholder collaboration, and proactively addresses challenges.

 How we support all aspects of procurement negotiations

-We help our clients to choose the right approach ranging from conventional negotiations to auctions and thus including process driven negotiations, which incorporate the best of the two extremes.
+We help our clients to choose the right approach, ranging from conventional negotiations to auctions, and thus including process driven negotiations, which incorporate the best of the two extremes.
 We develop the tailored procurement negotiation strategy, wargame it with our client, and negotiate together.
 We also look at the big picture by classifying suppliers and strategically using negotiation timing and negotiated business.

 Conventional negotiations